A1175 road: Cowbit Wash

 Cowbit is a village a short distance away on the former A1073 Spalding-Peterborough road.
 Cowbit wash is a low-lying area around the Welland designed to be flooded to protect Spalding.
 The road crosses this area at its Northern extent.

-There is a bridge at over the minor North Drove Drain, the road skirts south of the hamlet of Bridge House (named for a defunct public house on the road) and crosses another bridge at over the main course of the River Welland.
-Within a short distance there is another bridge over the New River (an artificial course of the Welland) at where there is also a small roundabout.
+There is a bridge over the minor North Drove Drain, the road skirts south of the hamlet of Bridge House (named for a defunct public house on the road) and crosses another bridge over the main course of the River Welland.
+Within a short distance there is another bridge over the New River (an artificial course of the Welland) where there is also a small roundabout.

 The small Roundabout marks the crossing with the former A1073 Spalding-Peterborough road, since replaced by the new road which has taken the A16 designation.
 The former route is truncated to the north, but is still extant to the south as a minor road.

-The A1175 continues north-east for around 200m more to its end at the Roundabout at, where the A16 Spalding Bypass and A16 Spalding-Peterborough meet the B1173 local road into Spalding.
+The A1175 continues north-east for around 200m more to its end at the Roundabout, where the A16 Spalding Bypass and A16 Spalding to Peterborough road meet the B1173 local road into Spalding.